Q: Why is the RM considering a wastewater project?

 A: This is a type of sewer where the effluent (liquids) are pumped from your septic tank directly into a main wastewater pipeline which then pumps it out to the wastewater treatment plant.
 Low-Pressure Sewer systems are common in municipalities where there is less density and properties are larger than in most cities and towns, water tables are high and where sewer is being installed within existing developed communities.

-Q: Why was a low pressure sewer selected for this project?
+Q: Why is the RM considering a low pressure sewer for our communities?

 A: A low pressure sewer system is consistent with the approach taken in other communities with similar population density and land usage.
 It is the right fit for the RM, and a further benefit of a low-pressure sewer is cost to the property owner.
 Low pressure sewer systems are typically one-third the cost of a gravity system.
 Low pressure system pipes can be installed using a tunneling method that requires minimal excavation and is less disruptive to roads, utilities, trees and landscaping than the gravity sewer systems typically found in urban areas.
 A low pressure sewer requires septic tank and pump to be maintained by property owner.